Professor of Biology

-Since my arrival at Southwestern, my lab has been taken over (somewhat literally!) by an exotic, invasive apple snail, Pomacea insularum.
-We have been studying this snail for 5 years now and still have a lot to learn.
+Since my arrival at Southwestern, my lab has been taken over (somewhat literally!) by an exotic, invasive apple snail, Pomacea maculata (formerly P. insularum).
+We have been studying this snail for 8 years now and still have a lot to learn.
 Advances in the field have been happening faster than we can investigate.
 For the most recent work on invasive apple snails, I recommend this great new scientific blog (Snailbusters).

 PhD,University of Notre Dame 2000

 BA,Loyola University Chicago 1995

 Associate Professor of Biology

 Mentored group of 5 young women through the Paideia Program

 Assistant Professor of Biology

 August 01, 2003 - July 01, 2009